 Nursing indeed is the largest healthcare profession in the USA.

-3 major reasons for a nursing resume to be made:-
+So the major reasons for you to make a strong nursing resume today

-- There are around 3.1 million registered nurses in the USA.
+- There are around 3.1 M registered nurses in the USA.
 And the number is growing.
 The field is becoming highly competitive.

 - With USA aging population increasing day by day, there is a huge demand for nurses in future and so a good nursing resume makes sense.

 - Technology is advancing and nurses need to upgrade themselves with the upcoming technology to render better services.
 This is showcased first, through your nursing resume!

 - Existing nursing professionals are aging as not many are joining the profession due to the availability of career option.
 So they want new nurses to take the baton forward.

 That is why the growing importance of a good reasonably made nursing resume cannot be denied.